Chipmaker Intersil set to pick Renesas over Maxim as acquirer: sources

 This is because some of Intersil's chips have military applications and are on the munitions list of the International Traffic in Arms Regulations (ITAR) of the U.S. government.
 While the United States considers Japan a friendly nation, a CFIUS review with Renesas as an acquirer could present more complications than a sale to San Jose, California-based Maxim, the people said.

 An agreement between Intersil and Renesas is not certain, and Maxim could still seek to disrupt the deal with a new offer, the people said.
+The Nikkei business daily first reported last week on Intersil's talks with Renesas.

 The sources, who spoke this week, asked not to be identified because the discussions are private.
 Representatives for Intersil, Maxim and Renesas declined to comment.

+Intersil shares rose as much as 10 percent on the news to $20.18, giving the company a market capitalization of $2.75 billion.

 Consolidation has been rife in the fragmented market for analog chips, which process signals such as sound, light and temperature before converting them into digital signals.
-The chips are central to smartphones and devices connected to the internet.

 However, slowing growth in computers and smartphones - the traditional mainstays of the industry - has fueled a wave of mergers, with chipmakers turning to areas such as auto electronics for sales growth.

-Last month, Analog Devices Inc (ADI.O) agreed to buy Linear Technology Corp (LLTC.O) for about $14.8 billion.
+Last month, Analog Devices Inc (ADI.O) agreed to buy Linear Technology Corp LLTC.O for about $14.8 billion.

 At the end of last year, Tokyo-based Renesas was the world's third-largest chipmaker by market share, with 9.1 percent, data from technology research firm Gartner showed.

-The Japanese company lost its second-place spot after Dutch rival NXP Semiconductors NV (NXPI.O) bought U.S. chipmaker Freescale Semiconductor Ltd in a $12 billion deal last year.
+Renesas lost its second-place spot after Dutch rival NXP Semiconductors NV (NXPI.O) bought U.S. chipmaker Freescale Semiconductor Ltd in a $12 billion deal last year.

-Maxim, a U.S. chipmaker with a market capitalization of $11.6 billion has been on the hunt for a deal for some time, according to the sources.
+Maxim has been on the hunt for a deal for some time, according to the sources.

-(Reporting by Liana B. Baker in New York and Makiko Yamazaki in Tokyo; Editing by Matthew Lewis)
+Reporting by Liana B. Baker in New York and Makiko Yamazaki in Tokyo; Editing by Matthew Lewis and Alan Crosby